poneoneo/Alibaba-CLI-Scraper/docs/index.md

       *   **`--only-with` or `-ow`(optional Mysql):**  If you just want to update some details of your credentials in `db_credentials.json` file but not all, use this flag.

   * **NB:** `--host` and `--port` are respectively set to `localhost` and `3306` by default.
 Also When you initialize your database with Mysql Engine for the first time, you must to set `--user`, `--password` and `--db-name` arguments. this will create a `db_credentials.json` file in your current directory with your credentials.
 Prevent you to set it again next time.
-Thus you will be able to set just import field when the time will come to [update](#important-informations) your database.
+Thus you will be able to set just import field when the time will come to [update]<important-informations> your database.

   **MySQL Use case:**